 Understanding the makeup of your ideal customer is the foundation of your business.
 While it might be tempting to take any job that pays, not being specific enough can leave money on the table.
 When looking for the ideal customer, keep in mind the following things:

 - Reputation.
 Working with reputable brokers usually means a steadier payout.
-There are some benefits to working with customers who might not have a long-standing reputation yet.
+There are some benefits to working with customers who might not have a long-standing reputation.
 Maybe the pay is higher, or you want to build a long-term relationship that might lead to a higher volume or more convenient lanes.
 If you decide on this route, be sure you understand the risks.
-Overall, the rule of thumb is: be on the lookout for fair-minded brokers who have relationships with the types of customers you want.
+The rule of thumb is: be on the lookout for fair-minded brokers who have relationships with the types of customers you want.

 2. Use a load board.

-A good load board is the best tool you can have for your business.
-But a word to the wise: when it comes to load boards, you get what you pay for.
+A good load board is the best tool for your business.
+But a word to the wise: you get what you pay for when it comes to load boards.
 While you might not shell out a cent for access to that advertised “free” load board, it could still cost you.
-Many free boards don’t include critical information such as costs or even lanes.
+Many free boards don’t include critical information such as costs or lanes.
 Fraud can also be more prevalent on these boards.
-Scammers can steal a broker’s identity, book a load demanding up-front payment, and then take the cash.
+Scammers can steal a broker’s identity, book a load demanding up-front payment, and take the cash.
+The best load boards will show you:

 To find a reputable, high-quality load board, look for: